pa314159/persistence-ext-issue/README.md

 ## Description

-The project contains two beans `SomeBean1` and `SomeBean2` in which an EntityManager is injected.
+The project contains few beans in which an EntityManager is injected.

-The first bean is provided via the normal CDI mechanism, while the second bean is provided by a CDI extension in the `AfterTypeDiscovery` phase.
+The `RegularBean` bean is provided via the normal CDI mechanism, others are provided by a CDI extension in the `BeforeBeanDiscovery`, `AfterTypeDiscovery` phases.

-Injection of EntityManager in `SomeBean2` doesn't work on Payara-4.1.1.162, but works on Wildfly-10
+Injections of EntityManager in beans provided by the CDI extension don't work on Payara-4.1.1.162; they work on Wildfly-10

-Arquillian tests are provided for both applications servers.
+Arquillian tests are provided for both Payara and Wildfly.

 ## Running the test